McCoady/Authenticated-AMAs/README.md

 ## Using the demo

-Set your metamask network to Ropsten.
+Set your metamask network to Ropsten Test Network. 🔬

+Sign in and set your username. ✏

 The demo stack has some preset AMAs to test out functionality.